 - Reverse Lunges in Place 10 per side

 And then we are off.

-The first circuit of my group training class is typically easy and geared to “prepare” their bodies for the forthcoming, more challenging circuits.
+The first circuit of my group training class is typically straightforward and geared to “prepare” their bodies for the open, more challenging courses.

 Rick: What are the other components in your group training sessions?

 I like to integrate a boxing component.
-People that have stressful jobs want to release that stress and it can come by way of punching a bag or punching the mitts with me.
+People with stressful jobs want to release that stress, which can come by punching a bag or punching the mitts with me.
 Typically, my class likes to hit the mitts with me because I tend to egg them on 🙂

 I also include a metabolic circuit at the very end of the session.

-With smaller groups I will place everyone on a piece of equipment and we will perform an “all out” effort on each piece for 30-45 seconds which includes:
+With smaller groups, I will place everyone on a piece of equipment, and we will perform an “all-out” effort on each part for 30-45 seconds which includes: